Impact of coherent wiggler radiation impedance in Tau-Charm factories: Introduction

 The crab-waist collision scheme has become the standard choice for new-generation circular $e^+e^-$ colliders, including B-factories~\cite{superb2007superb, SuperKEKBTDR}, Tau-Charm factories~\cite{biagini2013tau, anashin2018super, luo2019progress}, and Higgs factories~\cite{cepc2018cepc, fcc2019fcc}, since its invention in 2006~\cite{Raimondi2006} and its successful demonstration at DA$\Phi$NE~\cite{zobov2010test}.
 For collider rings operating in the few-GeV range (below 10 GeV), the radiation damping provided by regular bending magnets is insufficient to achieve the required damping time.
 As a result, damping wigglers are introduced to shorten the damping time and control the beam emittance (see, for example,~\cite{SuperKEKBTDR, biagini2013tau, anashin2018super}).

-The use of damping wigglers, while essential, raises concerns about the impact of CWR-driven instability on beam dynamics in these rings.
-Previous studies, such as~\cite{wu2003impact}, analyzed the effects of CSR from bending magnets and wigglers to optimize the damping rings of colliders.
-However, the scaling laws derived in that work are not directly applicable to the collider rings under discussion in this paper, particularly those employing the crab-waist collision scheme.
-This limitation motivates us to derive a theoretical framework tailored to the specific needs of modern collider rings.
-Our work also extends recent developments in instability analysis due to CSR and CWR presented in~\cite{blednykh2023microwave, dastan2024coherent}.
+The use of damping wigglers, while essential, raises concerns about the impact of CWR-driven instabilities on beam dynamics in collider rings.
+In~\cite{wu2003calculation}, the CWR impedance in free space was evaluated, and later in~\cite{wu2003impact} the combined effects of CSR from bending magnets and wigglers were analyzed to optimize the performance of damping rings.
+A scaling law for the instability threshold as a function of the wiggler-to-bend damping ratio [Eq.~(24) in~\cite{wu2003impact}] was proposed to assess the role of CWR impedance.
+However, this scaling law relies on the plausible assumption that the momentum compaction factor $\alpha_p$ varies with the damping ratio, an assumption that does not hold in collider rings.
+Consequently, the threshold current scaling derived in~\cite{wu2003impact} is not directly applicable to the collider rings considered here.

+Further progress was made in~\cite{stupakov2016analytical}, where an analytical framework incorporating parallel-plates shielding was developed for CWR impedance calculations.
+While this represents an important advance, the resulting formulas do not converge well in numerical evaluations, limiting their practical applicability.
+These considerations motivate us to establish a theoretical framework tailored to the specific requirements of modern collider rings, especially those employing the crab-waist collision scheme.
+Our approach also builds upon and extends recent advances in CSR and CWR instability studies~\cite{blednykh2023microwave, dastan2024coherent}.
+Moreover, although our analysis is carried out in the context of a Tau-Charm facility, the framework is general and can be applied to other machines, provided the applicability conditions are carefully examined.

 The paper is organized as follows.
 In Sec.~\ref{sec:theories}, we briefly review the theories of longitudinal single-bunch instability in electron storage rings, with the CSR-induced instability as a specific case.
 Then we derive alternative analytic models for CWR impedance in Sec.~\ref{sec:cwr-impedance}.
 Using the theories, we evaluate the impact of CWR impedance on ring design for Tau-Charm factories in Sec.~\ref{sec:cwi}.
-In Sec.~\ref{sec:simulations}, detailed simulations are presented to analyze the microwave instability induced by the CWR impedance for the proposed Super Tau-Charm Facility in China.
+In Sec.~\ref{sec:simulations}, detailed simulations are presented to analyze the microwave instability induced by the CWR and CSR impedances for the proposed Super Tau-Charm Facility (STCF) in China.
 Finally, we summarize our findings in Sec.~\ref{sec:summary}.